-Environmental Studies: The type of work that was done on most parts of the current properties typically results in some land disturbance (for example drill access roads, grid lines, drill sites and surface trenches), but usually does not generally create significant pollution problems such as acid drainage and metal leachate.
-However, some very localized artisanal mine/waste rock sites (examples; Fatima, Carmen, Barba, Argentina and Romina veins) do have such pollution risks, albeit modest.
-There are no conventional mine, processing plant or tailings/waste rock sites on the Chita Valley properties.
-The basic task at this time is to define baseline parameters so that the environmental situation can be documented in its semi-natural state prior to potential major mining/processing activities.
+Environmental Studies: The type of work that was done on most parts of the current properties typically results in some land disturbance (for example drill access roads, grid lines, drill sites and surface trenches), but usually does not generally create significant pollution problems such as acid drainage and

-In 2010 the Argentina federal government enacted the Glaciers Law, which aims to preserve glaciers and periglacial areas for strategic water reserves, the protection of biodiversity and for scientific and tourism interests.
+In 2010, the Argentina federal government enacted the Glaciers Law, which aims to preserve glaciers and periglacial areas for strategic water reserves, the protection of biodiversity and for scientific and tourism interests.
 The areas primarily affected by the legislation, southern Patagonia and the mountainous terrain along the Andean border with Chile, are also the country's richest sources of mineral resources.
 For the practical purpose of conducting exploration work requiring heavy machinery, such as drilling equipment, etc., a glaciological report verifying the absence of ice and rock glaciers and permafrost areas must be completed.
 In February 2013, Minsud retained Argentine glaciological consultants UMAconsult S.A. to complete a report on the Chita mining concessions.
-This study has shown that no active glaciers, rock glaciers or permafrost areas are present on the Chita mining concessions.
+This study has shown that no active glaciers, rock glaciers or permafrost areas are present on the Chita concessions.

 It is also noted by UMAconsult, on the basis of regional meteorological data, satellite imagery and field observations, that the -1 degree C isotherm (the lower limit of discontinuous permafrost) is at the elevation of approximately 4,100 m ASL.
-This is very encouraging for potential exploration programs on the Brechas Vacas, and Minas de Pinto areas where all current target areas lie between 3,000 and 4,000 m ASL.
+This is very encouraging for potential exploration programs on the Brechas Vacas, Pinto and Chita II areas where all current target areas lie between 3,000 and 4,000 m ASL.

-Glaciological reports are required for the Brechas Vacas property and, to a lesser extent the Minas de Pinto property, prior to conducting advanced exploration work.
+Glaciological reports are required for the Brechas Vacas, Pinto and Chita II areas prior to conducting advanced exploration work.